hubblecommerce/hubble-docs/docs/Components/RegisterForm.md

 # RegisterForm

 Implements a form to register a new customer.
+After registration the new customer is automatically logged in.

 ## Usage
 ```html